• Home

 Mary Elizabeth Burns, LPC provides psychotherapy for teens and adults in North Atlanta with offices

-Regaining Yourself After Toxic or Narcissistic Relationships
+Regaining Yourself After Narcissistic and Emotionally Abusive Relationships

 Recovering from a toxic or narcissistic relationship—whether with a partner, parent, family member, or even a boss—can leave you questioning your judgment, doubting your instincts, and struggling to trust yourself.
 What may have initially felt like admiration, connection, or authority can slowly shift into control, unpredictability, and emotional manipulation.